SykEnterprizes/AutoRigAndSkinning_Docs/Reference/WBP_AutoRiggerUI.md

 ## Build Options

 - Template changes between UE4 default skeleton and UE5 default skeleton
-- Add Ik : True adds the extra IK bones, False leaves them out
+- Add Bones : True to add Stated bones - False to leave them out

+## Mesh

+- Choose a Static Mesh to use as an Input

+## Skinning Options

--
+- Blendzone Multiplier